DotPodcast/dotpodcast/content/pages/taxonomies.md

 - [Music](music): the genre(s) of music covered in the podcast.

 - [Politics](politics): the political slant of the podcast.

-- [Race](race): used to denote the racial topics discussed in the podcast (for example: a black history documentary series).

 - [Religion](religion): used to denote the religion(s) discussed in the podcast (for example: a Christian music review podcast).